barsoom/gridlook/README.md

 ## Notes

-Don't worry about deploy downtime etc: SendGrid will retry:
+Don't worry about deploy downtime etc. SendGrid will retry:

 > SendGrid expects a 200 HTTP response to the POST, otherwise the event notification will be retried.
 > If your URL returns a non-200 HTTP code it will be deferred and retried for 24 hours.